 Technology when used appropriately, can be a tool for learning, especially when educators play an active role.
 The Internet is a magnificent resource for research, communication, and extending programming ideas and interests.
 Technology use within our Service aims to encourage children to solve problems and use logical reasoning, leading children to make decisions and choices and assisting them to use computer software competently and safely.
-Our educators are diligent in ensuring children are only able to access age-appropriate technology on any device provided by the service.
+Our educators are diligent in ensuring children are only able to access age-appropriate technology on any device provided by the Service.
+Our Service follows the National Model Code and Guidelines for taking images or videos of children released by ACECQA 1 July 2024. [optional]